JDemlow/JDemlow/README.md

 - 👋 Hi, I’m @JDemlow
 - 👀 I’m interested in working with non profits and startups.
-- 🌱 I’m currently learning HTML, CSS, Javascript, React, TailwindCSS,
+- 🌱 I’m currently learning HTML, CSS, Javascript, React, and TailwindCSS
 - 💞️ I’m looking to collaborate on open source projects.
 - 📫 You can reach me on twitter @james_demlow or jdemlow@gmail.com